 ITU-T SG11 appreciates your interest and collaboration on this topic.
 Please address all inquires to tsbfgtbf@itu.int.
 The web page of the new Focus Group is available at: http://itu.int/go/fgtbf.

-All participants, who plan to work in this Focus Group, are encouraged to subscribe to FG’s mailing list fgtbf@itu.int.
+All participants, who plan to work in this Focus Group, are encouraged to subscribe to FG’s mailing list fgtbf@lists.itu.int.
 All instructions will be available on the FG web page accordingly.

 Attachment: 1